Importing experiment assay data: cloud locations

 AWS and GCP

-Add files to an S3 or GCS bucket, provision read access to Pluto (contact your Pluto rep for details), and submit the AWS import form within the experiment creation process the (see video above).
+Add files to an S3 or GCS bucket, provision read access to Pluto (details), and submit the AWS import form within the experiment creation process.
+Enterprise organizations can also set up automatic syncing between a bucket and Pluto - contact your account representative for more details.

 Globus